input-output-hk/cardano-sl/networking/notes/shelley/Discovery.md

 Andrzej will look into the original froozen/kademlia, and serokell/kademlia fork, and come up with an implementation.

+Comment: Duncan

+> This is a design doc, not a planning one, so we don't need to say who is doing what.
+Imagine someone reading this in 6 months time, trying to get up to speed with the design of the network layer.

 ## Required feature: discovery without join.

-A peer which is not publicly addressable (behind NAT) must be able to discover peers using the typical method, without tainting the network: its observed IP address should not be treated as the address of a reachable peer (recorded in the index), as it is in the current implementation.
+A peer which is not publicly addressable (behind NAT or firewall) must be able to discover peers using the typical method, without tainting the network: its observed IP address should not be treated as the address of a reachable peer (recorded in the index), as it is in the current implementation.